Frederick Fleet: Early life and maritime career

-Fleet was born in Liverpool, England on 15 October 1887.
-He never knew his father, and his mother abandoned him when she ran off with a boyfriend to Springfield, Massachusetts, never to be seen or heard from again.
-Fleet was raised by a succession of foster families and distant relatives.
-In 1903 he went to sea as a deck boy, working his way up to able seaman.
+Frederick Fleet was born on 15 October 1887 in Liverpool, England.
+He never knew his father, and his mother abandoned him when she left with a boyfriend for Springfield, Massachusetts, after which she was never seen or heard from again.
+Fleet was brought up by a series of foster families and distant relatives.
+In 1903 he went to sea as a deck boy and later became an able seaman.